The Professors of Microbiology at Trinity College Dublin

 The Moyne Institute

 The Department of Bacteriology was originally housed in the building occupied by the Department of Pathology.
 Professor Bigger was able to secure funding for the University from the Guinness family to create a medical institute to commemorate the death of Walter Edward Guinness, the first Baron Moyne who was assassinated in Cairo, Egypt, in 1944.
-The eminent architect Desmond Fitzgerald, who designed the original terminal building at Dublin airport, was commissioned to design a building to occupy a corner of College Park next to the Pavilion.
+The eminent architect Desmond Fitzgerald, who designed the original terminal building at Dublin Airport, was commissioned to design a building to occupy a corner of College Park next to the Pavilion.
 A ceremony was held in September 1950 where the daughter of Lord Moyne, The Honorable Grania Guinness laid the foundation stone.
-This was accompanied by a time capsule containing such contemporary items as malting barley, freeze-dried bacteria and a vial of penicillin.
+This was accompanied by a time capsule containing such contemporary items as malting barley, freeze-dried bacteria, and a vial of penicillin.
 It was at this event that Professor Bigger announced that he would be retiring because of ill health.
-The Moyne Institute of Preventive Medicine was opened in May 1953 by Grania, by then the Marchioness of Normanby, some months after Bigger's death from leukaemia.
+The Moyne Institute of Preventive Medicine was opened in May 1953 by Grania, by then the Marchioness of Normanby, some months after Bigger's death from leukemia.

 The building has a neo-classical appearance and is most imposing when viewed from across College Park.
 It has a truncated ‘Y’ shape with the two wings housing laboratories and offices.
 It has a distinctive copper-clad roof and the structural walls of reinforced concrete which rendered modifications particularly difficult for those working in the building at the time.
 Upon climbing the steps at the front one enters the memorial hall with a domed ceiling with impressive natural lighting.
 The floor is of white Sicilian marble.
 Double marble staircases ascend to the first floor of each wing while single marble staircases descend to the ground floor level.
 A lecture theatre with seating for up to 80 students is entered through two sets of swing doors on either side of the memorial plaque.
 This and the library are the only rooms in the building that are virtually unchanged since the opening in 1953.